servalproject/serval-dna/doc/Serval-Infrastructure.md

 Serval Infrastructure
 =====================
+[Serval Project][], September 2012

-Based on design discussions between Andrew Bettison and Jeremy Lakeman in September, 2012.
+Based on design discussions between Andrew Bettison and Jeremy Lakeman.

 In practice, these three services are built into a single daemon that can be deployed into a mesh at many points.